ibmresilient/resilient-community-apps/fn_pipl/README.md

 [fn_pipl]
 pipl_api_key=xxxxx

+# Number of possible person matches to include in the results.
+# A possible persons response returns possible persons in descending order based on their match rate
+# (whether you can see the match rate or not).
+# The most probable person will always appear as the first possible person at the top of the results
+# and the least probable person will appear at the bottom of the list.
+pipl_max_no_possible_per_matches=10

 # Optional
-# 0 – 1 (float value) The minimum required match score for possible persons to be returned.
+# Value between 0 and 1 (float value) The minimum required match score for possible persons to be returned.
-# minimum_match 1 will return the information for the chosen person only - the definite match
+# minimum_match 1 will return the information for the chosen person only - the definite match.
+# A definite match is best when you need someone’s contact information or for identity verification.
-# other values will return a possible persons list
+# Values other than 1 will return a possible persons list.
 #pipl_minimum_match=1

 # Optional
-# 0 – 1 (float value) The minimum acceptable probability for inferred data
+# Value between 0 and 1 (float value) The minimum acceptable probability for inferred data
 # Minimum probability lets you decide if your matches should only include source-validated data
-(data found in one of our data sources) or can include inferred data (data we infer based on statistical analysis).
+# (data found in one of pipl data sources) or can include inferred data (data pipl infers based on statistical analysis).
 # Setting your minimum probability to 1 means no inferred data will be used to determine a match or be included in matches.
-#pipl_minimum_probability=1
+# Setting your minimum probability to 0.7 will include inferred data that has a 70% confidence level or higher.
+#pipl_minimum_probability=0.7

 # Optional
 # True or False, default value is False